- Allotment Gardens

 Want to take a direct role in the future of Whitehead Diamond Jubilee Wood?

-Bird and bat box making at Diamond Jubilee Wood on 5th August 2013.
+Bird and bat box making at Diamond Jubilee Wood.
 Part of the Biodiversity Summer School.

 Official Opening of Whitehead Diamond Jubilee Wood on Saturday 23rd June 2012.
 (L to R: Alderman Beattie, Mayoress Lynn McClurg, Lord Lieutenant Christie, Mayor Jim McClurg, Lieutenant's Guard).